Updated on 16th March 2020: The E-invoicing mandate pushed to 1st Oct 2020 in the 39th GST Council Meeting.

 Hence it is recommended to verify the IRN and QR code which is included on the invoices.
 We are expecting that the Government portal will have a facility for such verification.
 IRIS Onyx the e-invoicing solution of IRIS shall have an in-built functionality for this validation.

-Advantages of e-invoicing to be leveraged for purchase cycle
+Advantages of e-invoicing to be leveraged for the purchase cycle

 The process of IRN generation is to be done by issuers of the invoice i.e. the supplier or vendor.
 The fact that as a recipient, taxpayers will now receive digitally signed, digitally readable and traceable invoices, is another important aspect of the e-invoice implementation that taxpayers can derive benefits from.